ibexa/documentation-developer/docs/guide/limitations.md

 ### SectionLimitation

-A Limitation to specify if the User has access to Content within a specific Section.
+Limits the User's access to Content within a specific Section.

 |                 |                                                                      |
 |-----------------|----------------------------------------------------------------------|